NZ Police have updated police vetting form and amended the process.

 These changes have been requested by the Police and it is their hope that they will ensure a faster turn-around time for processing Police checks.

-Individuals undergoing a Police check will need to supply a copy of either their passport or drivers licence to their Session Clerk along with their Police check Consent Form.
+Individuals undergoing a Police check will need to supply a copy of their passport or drivers licence to their Session Clerk along with their Police check Consent Form.

-From 1 February 2011 any applications received using old forms or incomplete applications (such as no Application Form or identification documents) will be automatically returned as the Assembly Office will not be able to process the application.
+Any applications received using old forms or incomplete applications (such as no Application Form or identification documents) will be automatically returned as the Assembly Office will not be able to process the application.

 To ensure you are using the correct Consent Form and Application Form, you are advised to print off copies of the forms on our website each time you request Police checks.